darthmonkey2004/np2/README.md

-# np2
+# NPlayer V2

-Media management system utilizing python3-vlc and transmission-daemon to find, organize, and play back movies and series from various pirate bay proxy sites.
+A media management system using python3 (vlc) and tkinter.